scuzzilla/rpki-arch/README.md

  !
 ```

-Checking the connectivity status to the RTR Server should display something similar to this:
+From the routers, checking the connectivity status to the RTR Server should display something similar to this:
 ```c
 RP/0/0/CPU0:router-asn10#sh bgp rpki server summary
 Tue Jul 27 14:29:11.497 CET